xeylou/testade.xeylou.fr/content/posts/security-notions/index.md

 for some socs, they can: shutdown endpoints or disconnect them, reroute their traffic, run avs scan, etc.

-people are present at full-time to maintain the socs since it is a very important protection mesure (ciso, analysts, devops/secdevops...)
+people are present at full-time to maintain the socs since it is a very important protection mesure (ciso, analysts, devops/secdevops persons...)

-it is one of of the most usefull security solution when it comes to automates, monitoring & responding
+it is one of the most usefull security solution when it comes to automates, monitoring & responding

 #### ndr/xdr
-network detection & response and extended detection & response
+*network detection & response* and *extended detection & response*

 ndr monitors network layer 2-7 osi traffic, no agent on the endpoints

-xdr tend to gather more informations, by for example installing agents on endpoints to gather data
+xdr tend to gather more informations, by installing agents on endpoints to gather data for example

 xdr seems to be more corporate solutions & focus on properitaty